 Annual stock market returns

-Historically, the stock market averages a return of 10% annually.
+For nearly the last century, the stock market has averaged a return of 10% annually.
 Some years it will be higher and other years it will be lower.

 How do you invest your HSA balance?

 First and foremost, every HSA owner should maximize their annual contributions to the extent they can afford.
-While it is required that you enroll in a qualified high deductible health plan (HDHP) to open the HSA, the savings from lower premiums can be used to bolster your annual contributions.
+While it is required that you enroll in a qualified high deductible health plan (HDHP) to open and continue contributing to an HSA, the savings from the lower premiums of an HDHP can be used to increase annual contributions.

-Currently, the average employer contribution is $673 and the average employee contribution is $1,168; combined that equals $1,841.
-That’s just over half of the individual limit for 2020 and about 25 percent of the maximum family contribution.
+In 2020, the average employer contribution was $870 and the average employee contribution was $2,033; combined that equaled $2,903.
+That’s only about 80% of the individual limit for 2021 and about 40 percent of the maximum family contribution.

 Consider too, that after age 55, account owners can contribute an additional “catch up” contribution of $1,000 over the annual HSA limit, whether individual or family.